ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    {: caption="Table 7.
 Calculation of data volume" caption-side="bottom"}

-* **Image backing volumes**: These volumes are part of a boot image in your cloud instance present in the boot image catalog.
-You are billed based on one or more total volume sizes contained in the image.
+* **Image backing volumes**: These volumes are part of a boot image in your cloud instance listed in the boot image catalog.
+Billing for image backing volumes is determined as follows:

-    When the image has a single backing volume, you are billed based on the size (GB) of the single volume.
-When the image has multiple backing volumes, billing is based on tallying up the sizes of all the image backing volumes.
+   - Single volume billing - When the image has a single backing volume, you are billed based on the size (GB) of the single volume.
+   - Multiple volume billing - When the image has multiple backing volumes, billing is based on tallying up the sizes of all the image backing volumes.

 Table 8 shows an example of how you are billed based on your boot volume:

    | Image volume size                   | Single or multiple backing  | Billed volume size |